-David Cooper '08 was a three-time first-team All-CVAC selection at shortstop and is 6th in the NCAA DII in fielding assists with 225 in a season.
+David Cooper '08 was a three-time first-team all-conference selection at shortstop and is sixth in the NCAA DII record books for most fielding assists in a season with 225.
 He was a two-time second-team ABCA All-Region selection and a one-time first-team selection.
-Cooper was named to the CVAC All-Tournament team two times as a Trojan.
+Cooper was named to the conference all-tournament team two times as a Trojan.
 On the Trojan all-time lists, Cooper sits first in career runs (223) and triples (23), second in stolen bases (102), and third in hits (270).
-Cooper was selected by the Arizona Diamondbacks in the 44th round of the MLB Draft in 2008 and played two seasons in the Diamondbacks minor league system.

 Casey Hodges '09 was an ABCA All-American pitcher for the 2008 National Championship team and was a 23rd round pick by the Atlanta Braves in the MLB draft in 2008.
-Hodges was a two-time Conference Carolinas All-Conference selection and Conference Carolinas All-Tournament selection in 2007.
-Hodges over his career sits 4th in career ERA with a 2.34, is second in consecutive batters retired in a single game (19), holds the record for consecutive batters retired over multiple games (21), and is T-5th in strikes in a single game with 11 (a mark he obtained twice).
+Hodges was a two-time all-conference selection and an all-tournament selection in 2007.
+Hodges sits fourth in career ERA with a 2.34, is second in consecutive batters retired in a single game (19), holds the record for consecutive batters retired over multiple games (21), and is tied for fifth in strikeouts in a single game with 11 (a mark he reached twice).

-Erik Lovett '08 was an ABCA and NCBWA All-American, CoSida National Player of the Year, and Conference Carolinas Player of the Year for the Trojans' baseball team in 2007.
-He was a two-time ABCA All-Region and Conference Carolinas All-Conference player, as well as an All-Tournament team selection.
+Erik Lovett '08 was an ABCA and NCBWA All-American, CoSIDA National Player of the Year, and Conference Carolinas Player of the Year for the Trojans in 2007.
+He was a two-time ABCA All-Region and Conference Carolinas All-Conference player, as well as an all-tournament team selection.
 Lovett had a career batting average of .389 with 49 doubles, 40 home runs, 161 RBI, and 145 runs scored.
 Lovett was selected by the New York Yankees in the 39th round of the MLB Draft in 2008 and played one season in the Yankees minor league system.

-T his year's class is the 13th Hall of Fame Class and brings the total number of inductees up to 58.
+T his year's class brings the total number of hall of fame inductees up to 58.